isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 3: Execute GraphQL Query

 Next, we want to query the data using our Node.js program.
-For requesting the data, we are gonna install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard http post provided by Node.js:
+For requesting the data, we are going to install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard http post provided by Node.js: